Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 Architects should not become the default owners of every uncertain decision.
 Their contribution is usually more valuable when they identify architecturally significant choices, expose wider consequences, establish principles and guardrails, facilitate cross-boundary discussions, create escalation paths, and preserve decision context.

-This does not mean that only architects shape architecture.

 Product leaders shape it through priorities.
 Platform teams shape it through the capabilities they provide and retire.
 Security functions shape it through mandatory controls.
 Procurement shapes it through contractual commitments.
 Delivery teams shape it through local choices that others may later depend on.

 People with consequential decision rights shape the architecture, whether or not they hold a formal architecture role.